 Pennsylvania is designated as an "equitable distribution" state, but what does this mean for your divorce?

 In this case, "equitable" means fair, not even.
 So property will not necessarily be divided half and half between the two parties involved.
-Judges will take several factors into consideration when making decisions on what will be done with property.
-Considerations include marriage length, age of divorcees, sources and amount of income, previous marriages, property value, standards of living, taxes, effects on children, and more.
+Judges will take several factors into consideration when making decisions on what will be done with property; including marriage length, age of divorcees, sources and amount of income, previous marriages, property value, standards of living, taxes, effects on children, and more.

 Anyone going into a divorce should understand how these factors can impact the decisions regarding your property.
 Gathering evidence and having clear goals will help you find success in your case and preserve the property that is most important to you.

-All property that was bought after you were married is considered to be "marital property" and is to be divided.
-This may even include property bought after a separation, as you are still married during this time.
+All property that was bought after you were married is considered "marital property" and is to be divided.
+This may even include property bought after a separation, as you were still married during this time.
 However, if the property acquired after the date of separation was obtained using non-marital funds, then it is not considered to be a marital asset.

-Marital property also includes job-related finances and other materials.
-The finances related to retirement plans, stocks, bonds, annuities, pensions, and more.
-These may be given fully to one person or split between them.
+Marital property also includes job-related finances and other materials: retirement plans, stocks, bonds, annuities, pensions, and more.
+These may be given fully to one person or split between the exes.

 A Montgomery County Attorney Dedicated to Your Needs

-The decisions made concerning property and finances will have a long lasting effect on the lives of both parties involved in a divorce.
+The decisions made concerning property and finances will have a long-lasting effect on the lives of both parties involved in a divorce.
 If you are entering into a divorce, do not leave your future well-being up to chance.
-Call Montgomery County property division attorney Sheryl R. Rentz and begin working toward a better future today.
-A free consultation is available by calling (866) 290-9292 and can start you off with the information you need to make the right steps in your divorce case.
+Call Montgomery County divorce attorney Sheryl R. Rentz and begin working toward a better future today.
+A free consultation is available by calling (866) 290-9292 and can start you off with the information you need to take the right steps in your divorce case.